simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 ## import

-Read new transactions added to each FILE since last run, and add them to the journal.
+Read new transactions added to each FILE provided as arguments since last run, and add them to the journal.
 Or with --dry-run, just print the transactions that would be added.
-Or with --catchup, just mark all of the FILEs' transactions as imported, without actually importing any.
+Or with --catchup, just mark all of the FILEs' current transactions as imported, without importing them.

 _FLAGS